ashrinc/moviesocc/README.md

 🎬 Movie Socials

-Movie Socials is a MERN stack web application where users can:
+Movie Socials is a MERN stack web application deployed on render and vercel  where users can:

 🍿 Browse movies